 - Access better quality services: SMEs can now gain access to enterprise level applications, which would have been vastly over their budget previously, because of the changing pricing structure brought about by the Cloud.
 Smaller businesses can access software through Cloud computing that does more than they would previously have been able to afford.
 Cloud software and services have enterprise level capabilities at an accessible price.

 Businesses benefit greatly from the flexibility Cloud computing offers.
 It saves time, costs and often helps SMEs deliver a better service to customers more cost effectively.

 - Greater flexibility: ability to rapidly scale up and scale down your IT resources to meet the demands of your business.

 - Automatic software updates: businesses often felt held to ransom by software providers.
 Regular updates can be costly, when support for previous versions is removed.

 - Increasing collaboration within teams: you can access, edit and share documents easily and at any time.
 It is easier for remote teams or you and your clients to work together.

 - Remote working: you and your team can work from anywhere, at any time.
 Useful if a member of staff needs to work from home or is meeting with a client abroad.

 - Reduces capital outlay: there are lower (or no) upfront costs and you only pay for what you need.

-The Cloud has reached a level of maturity where it can no longer be ignored by business.
-It’s capability, flexibility and low, simple cost model provides a powerful enabler for smaller businesses to compete against the largest multinational.
+The Cloud has reached a level where it can no longer be ignored by businesses.
+It’s capability, flexibility and low cost model provides a powerful enabler for smaller businesses to compete against the largest multi-national.